WE'RE NOT A "KINGDOM" - MAKE IT OFFICIAL

 Q. What would be the biggest effect of this change on ordinary people?

-A. Our country's name - the present name of "United Kingdom" is already meaningless as we've been a kingdom in name only for many centuries.
-We would return to using the correct name of Great Britain .
+A. Our country's name - the present name of "United Kingdom" (since 1971) is already meaningless as we've been a kingdom in name only for many centuries.
+We'd use the correct name again, Great Britain .

 Q. Would the prefix "Royal" have to stop being used - as in "Royal Navy", etc?